 Due Diligence, Assessing and Managing Risk

 Coller Capital reviews its business and supply chains on an ongoing basis to identify the main risk areas where slavery or human trafficking could exist.
 This exercise is largely focused on engaging with the firm’s suppliers but where possible, the firm also reviews risks related to current or prospective investments by Coller Funds.

-When undertaking and documenting its annual risk assessment, the firm reviewed published information sources and made use of a third-party database to identify any media criticism of key suppliers in respect of modern slavery.
+When undertaking and documenting its annual risk assessment, the firm reviewed published information sources and made use of a third-party database to identify any media coverage of key suppliers in respect of modern slavery.
 This third-party database is used to monitor key suppliers on an on-going basis (watchlist) from a wider ESG perspective, including any allegations pertaining to slavery and human-trafficking risk.

 As far as investments by Coller Funds are concerned, Coller Capital seeks appropriate ESG information on portfolio funds and, to the extent available and relevant, underlying investments.
 This information is integrated into the firm’s analysis, review and decision‐making processes, both before and after making an investment.
 The risks of slavery and human trafficking represent one of many ESG factors considered when investment recommendations or decisions are made and are also reflected in Coller Capital’s annual ESG Questionnaire that managers of portfolio funds are asked to complete on an annual basis.

 Consistent with Coller Capital’s role as a private equity secondaries firm, the firm’s approach to ESG matters in respect of investments by Coller Funds varies with the extent of control and the ability to exercise influence in each case.